Interfaze: The Future of AI is built on Task-Specific Small Models: Perceptual Encoders at the Vision-Audio Interface

 where $\sigma$ is the sigmoid function and $\tau$ a learned temperature.
 During pre-training, $s_k$ is supervised to be high when token $k$ overlaps ground-truth regions for the prompt and low otherwise, using a multi-label logistic formulation \cite{zhai2023siglip}.
 At inference, contiguous high-score regions in the spatial grid are grouped and mapped back to image coordinates, yielding boxes

 Because prompts are free-form text, the same encoder can localize arbitrary concepts, including unseen and multilingual categories.

-\paragraph{Prompt-conditioned instance segmentation with SAM~2.} We refine each box $b_i$ into a pixel-precise mask using Segment Anything Model~2 (SAM~2), a hierarchical Vision Transformer for promptable segmentation \cite{wang2024sam2}.
-Given $x$ and $b_i$, SAM~2 produces
+\paragraph{Prompt-conditioned instance segmentation with Hiera Transformer.} We refine each box $b_i$ into a pixel-precise mask using hiera transformer, a hierarchical Vision Transformer for promptable segmentation \cite{wang2024sam2}.
+Given $x$ and $b_i$, hiera produces

 where $S$ is the segmentation network.
-SAM~2 builds a multi-scale ViT representation and a lightweight mask decoder that conditions on prompt tokens and relevant encoder features to predict $m_i$ in a single forward pass \cite{wang2024sam2}.
+Hiera builds a multi-scale ViT representation and a lightweight mask decoder that conditions on prompt tokens and relevant encoder features to predict $m_i$ in a single forward pass \cite{wang2024sam2}.
 We batch all box prompts $\{b_i\}$ per image to amortize GPU cost.
-Each object is represented by $(b_i, m_i)$ plus prompt $p$ and detection confidence.
+Each object is represented by $(b_i, m_i)$ plus prompt $p$ and detection confidence. \cite{ryali2023hiera}

 \paragraph{GUI text and icon detection.} For GUI screenshots, we activate a specialized layout parser with two detectors.
 A text detector based on character-region awareness identifies high-density text regions \cite{baek2019craft}.
-It regresses activation maps $Y_{\text{char}}$ and $Y_{\text{aff}}$ for character centers and pairwise affinity; thresholding and grouping connected components in $Y_{\text{char}} \cup Y_{\text{aff}}$ yields word-level detections and a YOLO tuned model for icons and web elements~\cite{jocher2023yolov8,lin2024omnigui}.
+It regresses activation maps $Y_{\text{char}}$ and $Y_{\text{aff}}$ for character centers and pairwise affinity; thresholding and grouping connected components in $Y_{\text{char}} \cup Y_{\text{aff}}$ yields word-level detections, while a single-stage detector built from (C3k2 + C2PSA + SPPF) blocks is tuned for icons and web elements~\cite{jocher2023yolov8,lin2024omnigui}.